Comprehensive Dog & Cat Dental Care

 - Discolored teeth

-Your vet will complete a thorough pre-anesthetic physical assessment for your pet before the dental exam.
+Your vet dentist will complete a thorough pre-anesthetic physical assessment for your pet before the dental exam.

 We will perform any necessary diagnostics to ensure the safety of your pet to undergo anesthesia.
 Additional diagnostics, such as chest radiographs or an ECG may also be conducted.